 The Overarching Challenge

-I wanted to create an inviting digital space for people to create an initial connection with an animal and build trust in an organization.
+I wanted to create an inviting digital space for people to form an initial connection with an animal and build trust in an organization.

-Secondary Research: I conducted research to learn about national and local animal shelters and associations.
+I learned about national and local animal shelters and associations.
 As non-profits, many are focused on education and collecting donations.
 In terms of their sites, they all seemed focused on curating a personal connection between the user and the pets.

-Primary Research: I conducted one-on-one user interviews over Zoom with five participants with the following characteristics: 29-33 years old, female, pet owners.
+I conducted one-on-one user interviews over Zoom with five participants with the following characteristics: 29-33 years old, female, pet owners.
 I asked questions based on the process of getting their pets as well as their experiences as owners.
+I created an empathy map in order to synthesize my findings.

-Challenge: Many participants didn’t utilize websites very much during the pet adoption process, so I didn’t get a lot of insight into that particular experience.
+Challenges and takeaways: In terms of primary research, many participants didn’t utilize websites very much during the pet adoption process, so I didn’t get a lot of insight into that particular experience.
 However, I was able to focus on the emotional experiences that were important to them in order to define the central user experience of my site.
-I also relied a lot on my secondary research and design trends when making choices for site design.
+I also found that some of my questions were a bit repetitive, so going forward I want to fine turn these to make sure each elicits new information.

 Defining the Problem